Amrac/BukkitGames/README.md

-BukkitGames
+The BukkitGames | HungerGames
 ===========

-The BukkitGames | HungerGames

-This is the offical repository for the BukkitGames plugin by ftbasler.
+This is the offical repository for the BukkitGames plugin by ftbastler.